 Observations About the Resultant Piece.
-Figs. 2 and 3 show snapshots of rhythmic patterns that are generated when the agents play SoloJam, under two specific cases, one where bidder nodes do not consider using knowledge about the leader's rhythmic pattern when evaluating their own rhythmic patterns, and the other where they do so.
-These two cases are realised by a=0.0 (Fig. 2) and a=1.0 (Fig. 3) respectively within the part of the utility function (Equation 1) used by each node for this evaluation.
+Figs. 2 and 3 show snapshots of rhythmic patterns that are generated when the agents play SoloJam, under two specific cases, one where bidder nodes do not consider using knowledge about the soloist's rhythmic pattern when evaluating the utility derived from their own rhythmic patterns, and the other where they do so.
+These two cases are realised by a = 0.0 (Fig. 2) and a = 1.0 (Fig. 3) respectively within the part of the utility function (Equation 1) used by each node for this evaluation.